 What we do

-- Continuous personal professional training for trading standards professionals to keep up to date
+- continuous personal professional training for trading standards professionals to keep them up to date

-- Networking and training events including the annual Consumer Affairs and Trading Standards Conference and Exhibition
+- networking and training events including the annual Symposium

 - Consumer Codes Approval Scheme